Oklahoma Court Records

 How do I Find Out if My Bankruptcy Case is Closed in Oklahoma?

-Interested persons can view a bankruptcy case’s current status through Public Access to Court Electronic Records (PACER) or MCVCIS (Multi-Court Voice Case Information System).
+Interested persons may view a bankruptcy case’s current status through Public Access to Court Electronic Records (PACER) or MCVCIS (Multi-Court Voice Case Information System).
 An alternative is to visit the court that presided over the case and request it with the clerk.

 Can a Bankruptcy be Expunged in Oklahoma?